Nancy has a degree in English, a love of literature, and an unquenchable thirst for knowledge.

-European Explorers and Native American Literature in the New World
+European Explorers and Native American Literature

 The literature of the early explorers was mostly narratives and letters.
 These writings describe the New World and the explorers’ travels and experiences.
-Each literary system was unique reflecting the different culture, background, and beliefs of each respective group.
-Eventually the systems come together and evolve into the literature of modern America.
-To understand modern literature one has to look back at the beginning of American literature.
+Each literary system was unique reflecting the different cultures, backgrounds, and beliefs of each respective group.
+Eventually, the systems come together and evolve into the literature of modern America.
+To understand modern literature, one must look back at the beginning of American literature.

 This naïve presumption was short-lived as the Explorers discovered the Native American people, who the Explorers believed to be pagan savages.
 The Native American culture was steeped in tradition and honoring the earth.
 They welcomed the newcomers and helped them to survive the harsh winter.
 The explorers brought European diseases to the New World that the Native Americans had no immunity to (Baym, 2008).
 Many died as a result of these diseases.
 The explorers took advantage of the Native Americans’ hospitality and ignorance of weapons and overtook them.
 They manipulated the Native Americans, raped and killed their people, and took many as slaves.

 The Early American writings from the European explorers are primarily in the form of narratives and letters.
-These letters describe the explorers’ travels and discoveries, and serve as a report for the monarchs for whom they traveled.
-Because many writings were used to report progress to the monarchs the accounts may have romanticized the explorers’ experiences in the New World and served as propaganda for their work.
+These letters describe the explorers’ travels and discoveries and serve as a report for the monarchs for whom they traveled.
+Because many writings were used to report progress to the monarchs, the accounts may have romanticized the explorers’ experiences in the New World and served as propaganda for their work.
 Christopher Columbus offers a description of the New World to Luis de Santangel in a letter about his first voyage “many rivers, good and large, which is marvelous…lofty mountains, beyond comparison…trees of a thousand kinds…they never lose their foliage…green and as lovely as they are in Spain in May” (Baym, 2008, p.26, para.
 3).

 Storytelling was a tradition passed down through the generations.
 These stories included myths about immortal beings to explain creation and natural occurrences beyond human control.
 “The Iroquois Creation Story” tells the tale of a woman bearing twin sons, an evil son and a good son who enriches the earth by “first he took the parents head...created an orb…and it became of a very superior nature to bestow light upon the world” (Baym, 2008, p.
 19, para.
 1).
-The myth tells how the good son creates he sun and moon, and humans and animals for sustenance.
-This story of Mother Earth and the battle of good and evil is a creation myth similar to many other Native American stories
+The myth tells how the good son creates the sun and moon, and humans and animals for sustenance.
+This story of Mother Earth and the battle between good and evil is a creation myth similar to many other Native American stories

 Early American literature was influenced in many ways.
-The outside influences are reflected in the literature of the European explorers and the Native Americans.
-The European explorers’ literature was shaped by the political influences of the European monarchs that they traveled for.
+The outside influences are reflected in European explorers’ and Native American literature.
+The European explorers’ literature was shaped by the political influences of the European monarchs they traveled for.
 The explorers needed to justify their travels.
-In their letters to their homeland they would describe the beautiful landscapes of the New World and the abundant resources to show the value of their travels to their country.
+In their letters to their homeland, they would describe the beautiful landscapes of the New World and the abundant resources to show the value of their travels to their country.

 Cultural influences affected early American literature in several ways.
 Native American literature reflects culture by including the oral passing down of traditions, rituals, and ceremonies (Prairie Edge, 2011).
-These stories serve to maintain preserve the art and tradition of the various tribes.
+These stories preserve the art and tradition of the various tribes.
 Stories were passed down from the elders to the younger generations to carry on the Native American culture.
 The hostility of the European explorers to this time-honored culture and lifestyle changed the lives of Native Americans forever.

 European explorers brought their own culture from their homelands.
-The early American writings do not include many cultural references, in regard to ceremony or art, but it does offer a clear respect and love for their home country and the goal of pleasing the monarchs that they serve.
-Columbus writes to Ferdinand and Isabella “the lands which here obey Your Highness” presents the dedication to the monarchs (Baym, 2008, p.
+The early American writings do not include many cultural references in regard to ceremony or art, but it does offer clear respect and love for their home country and the goal of pleasing the monarchs that they serve.
+Columbus writes to Ferdinand and Isabella, “the lands which here obey Your Highness” and presents the dedication to the monarchs (Baym, 2008, p.
 27, para.
 3).
 The letters from the explorers present disdain for the culture of the Native Americans, considering them pagan savages, such as when Columbus writes about the Native Americans “encompassed about by a million savages, full of cruelty” (Baym, 2008, p.
 28, para.
 3).
 The explorers did not respect the Native Americans’ culture, they instead chose to overthrow them and change their way of life.